luk1897/Research_Track_1-Assignment-2/README.md

 ## Project Goal

 Given a simulation, create an action client which gives the user the possibility to decide the robot's goal and which takes information from the topic /odom.
-Create a service node that returns how many times the goal has been reached or cancelled.
+Create a service node that returns how many times goals have been reached or cancelled.
 Create a node that takes the information taken from the first node and prints out the distance to goal and the average speed.

 ## IMPORTANT